-As another roar began, she saw her brother abruptly dart under the arched stone bridge, only to draw out Schroedie from underneath, the terrifying demonic snarl instantly diminishing into the plaintive “meow” of a cat.
-A cat left stranded on a rock in the middle of the brook under a bridge, incidentally of a shape that could modify and amplify sound.
+As another roar began, she saw her brother abruptly dart under the new arched stone bridge and draw out Schroedie from underneath.
+The terrifying demonic snarl instantly diminished into the plaintive “meow” of a cat left stranded on an old stepping stone in the middle of the brook under a bridge whose shape, it turned out, could modify and amplify sound.

-Giselberta’s mother and father started to laugh, and there were murmurs of laughter from other parts of the village as well.
-Father Thomas even started to giggle red-faced from his safe little spot inside the tavern.
+Giselberta’s mother and father burst out laughing.
+Murmurs of laughter filled other parts of the village as well.
+Father Thomas even chortled red-faced from his safe little spot inside the tavern.

-Giselberta started to laugh as well, while she cuddled her purring Schroedie.
+Giselberta couldn’t help herself, her anger dissolving into laughter while she cuddled her purring Schroedie.

-Years later, masons carved new decorations for the chapel, and in amongst one of the friezes above the doorway, they included a depiction of a cat under a bridge.
+Years later, masons carved new decorations for the chapel, and in amongst one of the friezes above the doorway, they included a depiction of a cat under an arched stone bridge.

-The locals dubbed it “The Mouser That Roared”.
+The locals decided to call it: “The Mouser That Roared”.